0502j/EasySpeak/README.md

-# EasySpeak
+# EasySpeak 📖
 EasySpeak (v2.1) English Learning App

-ETEC Tenente Aviador Gustavo Klug final project.
-This app was created as a prototype and will change in the future.
+ETEC Tenente Aviador Gustavo Klug's final project.
+This app was created as a prototype only (not focused on design) and will change in the future.